vechain/vechain-sdk-js/docs/templates/contracts.md

 ### Code Explanation

--   The `buildDeployContractTransaction` function from `@vechainfoundation/vechain-sdk-core` is employed to construct a deploy contract transaction.
+-   The `buildDeployTransaction` function from `@vechainfoundation/vechain-sdk-core` is employed to construct a deploy contract transaction.

 -   The smart contract bytecode is represented by the `contractBytecode` variable.

--   The `buildDeployContractTransaction` function is invoked with the contract bytecode, resulting in the creation of a transaction object.
+-   The `buildDeployTransaction` function is invoked with the contract bytecode, resulting in the creation of a transaction object.

 ### Conclusion